giantswarm/rfc/pss-migration-orchestration/README.md

 For various reasons, customers may find that the move to PSS involves significant effort.

 - At minimum, resources which were permitted under PSP will need to receive Kyverno exceptions if they are to continue running
-  - Platform teams or workload owners will need to create a new exception per failing resource
+  - Platform teams or workload owners will need to create a new exception per failing resource (or, though not ideal, create more broadly-scoped exceptions or disable policies entirely)
   - There is a slight learning curve to creating Kyverno PolicyExceptions
   - With many workloads requiring exceptions, this is either a large task done centrally or smaller tasks coordinated across many teams
-- Per organizational policy or implementation reasons, teams may need to re-apply for previously approved exceptions
+- Per organizational policy or implementation reasons, teams may need to re-apply (e.g. for security approval) for previously approved exceptions

 ## 📈  Solution space